meutzitzu/Shareuitor/README.md

 ### How does it work ?

 It is very shitty.
-It uses `sed` in a shell script to generate an index.html file and style.css that makes the whole thing not look like absolute garbage.
+It uses a shell script to generate an index.html file and style.css that makes the whole thing not look like absolute garbage.

 ### Wow, this is horrible ...